-- 90. Members should declare interests briefly, usually at the beginning of their speech.
+- 92. Members should declare interests briefly, usually at the beginning of their speech.
 Declarations should wherever possible be comprehensible, specific and unambiguous, without either demanding prior knowledge of their audience or requiring reference to other documents.
-Members should not normally make a declaration simply by referring to "my interests which are published in the Register". - 91.
-An exception to the rule in the preceding paragraph may be made at oral questions or other time-limited proceedings, where it may be for the convenience of the House that members should not take up time by making lengthy or repeated declarations of interest.
-On such occasions a brief reference to the published Register may be appropriate, but this only suffices for registered interests. - 92.
-Members should not take up the time of the House, particularly during time-limited proceedings, by declaring trivial, frivolous or irrelevant interests.
+Members should not normally make a declaration simply by referring to "my interests which are published in the Register". - 93.
+However, during proceedings on oral questions, private notice questions and ministerial statements, a brief reference to the member's interests in the Register suffices.
+During other time-limited proceedings, or where the advisory speaking time in a debate is short, members should not take up time by making lengthy declarations of interest.
+On such occasions if a member has multiple relevant interests it suffices for the declaration to indicate the nature of the interests.

+- 94. Members should not take up the time of the House by declaring trivial, frivolous or irrelevant interests.
 They should bear in mind that the test of relevance is "whether the interest might be thought by a reasonable member of the public to influence the way in which a member of the House of Lords discharges his or her parliamentary duties" (Code, paragraph 11).
-The test of whether to declare is that set by the Code of Conduct and this Guide and not what other members declare in debate. - 93.
+The test of whether to declare is that set by the Code of Conduct and this Guide and not what other members declare in debate. - 95.
 The subject-matter against which the relevance of an interest must be judged is normally the item of business as it appears on the order paper.
 Thus in the case of a bill, the subject-matter is the bill as a whole.
 A full declaration of any interests relevant to a bill should be made at least on the occasion of the member's first intervention at each stage of the bill's progress.
 Repetition of declarations of interest within committee and report stage is unnecessary.
 There may however be circumstances in which a further declaration is appropriate, for example if an interest which is tangential to the bill as a whole nevertheless has a strong relevance to a particular amendment.

-Potential or future interests
+Future or former interests

-94. For the purposes of declaration of interests, relevant interests include future interests, that is to say interests where a member's expectation has passed beyond vague hope or aspiration and reached the stage where there is a clear prospect that the interest will shortly arise.
+96. Declarable interests are usually current interests, but they may occasionally include relevant future interests.
+A relevant future interest is declarable if the member's expectation has passed beyond vague hope or aspiration and reached the stage where there is a clear prospect that the interest will shortly arise.
+Former interests may exceptionally be declarable if, for example, they are comparatively recently held and might be thought to continue to influence the member in respect of the particular matter under discussion.